-Ramadan in 2011 will start about the 8th July and finish around the 8th August.
+Ramadan in 2015 will start about the 18th June.
 Because the actual dates depend on sightings of the crescent moon we will not know the anticipated dates until 10 days before, and then finally with the sightings.

 Significance of Ramadan